eloylloveras/EneRIC-Connecting-People/README.md

 3. Set up API keys:
-   - Navigate to  ' AÑADIR '
+   - Navigate to  ' oran-sc-ric/xApps/python/ '
+   - Edit the file named 'kpm_mon_xapp.py'
    - Search the CLIENT API KEY and change the API_KEY specified to your own:
      ```bash
       AIML_API_KEY = "your_aiml_api_key"